 Choose a thickener (optional):

-dairy-free yogurt is quite thin, which is totally OK, but, if you are like me and you enjoy a thicker more traditional yogurt, you may want to add a thickener.
+dairy-free coconut milk yogurt can be quite thin, which is totally OK, but, if you are like me and you enjoy a thicker more traditional yogurt, you may want to add a thickener.
 Which I prefer to do.

 - grass-fed gelatin

 - agar agar flakes or powder

 - starch (like tapioca or arrowroot) – I didn’t test this method